Juana de Ibarbourou: Biography

 She was born Juana Fernández Morales on March 8, 1892, in Melo, Cerro Largo, Uruguay.
 The date of Juana's birth is often given as March 8, 1895, but according to a local state civil registry signed by two witnesses, the year was actually 1892.
 Juana began studies at the José Pedro Varela school in 1899 and moved to a religious school the following year, and two public schools afterwards.
 In 1909, when she was 17 years old, she published a prose piece, "Derechos femeninos" (women's rights), beginning a lifelong career as a prominent feminist.

 She married Captain Lucas Ibarbourou Trillo (1879-1942) in a civil ceremony June 28, 1913, and had one child named Julio César Ibarbourou Fernández (1914-1988).
 In 1918, Juana moved to Montevideo with her family.
 As was the custom, Juana and Lucas were remarried in a religious ceremony on June 28, 1921, in the Church of Our Lady of Perpetual Aid.
 Lucas Ibarbourou died on January 13, 1942.
 Their son Julio became a compulsive gambler and drug addict and Juana spent nearly all of her money, eventually having to sell her houses, property and jewelry, to pay his debts and the costs of his medical care.

 Juana de Ibarbourou died on July 15, 1979, in Montevideo, Uruguay.

+Some of her poems were set to music for voice & piano by Indonesian composer Ananda Sukarlan and now belongs to the repertoire of the genre art song, sung by many classical music vocalists.